viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ### Issue: Maps not appearing as expected

-For cartographer, only `2D SLAM` is implemented currently.
-Because of this, cartographer assumes your LiDAR will remain at roughly the same height while in use.
+For Cartographer, only `2D SLAM` is implemented currently.
+Because of this, Cartographer assumes your LiDAR will remain at roughly the same height while in use.
 If maps are not building the way you expect, ensure your lidar is secure and at roughly the same height throughout the run.

 ## Additional Troubleshooting